penguineer/comment2gh/README.md

 # Comment to GitHub

-> Convert blog comments to GitHub PRs
+> Post blog comments as GitHub PRs

 A small service running in a docker container that
 * receives blog comments from a HTTP form